Home Energy Assistance Program Providers

 |Size of Household

-**For households with more than eight members, add $7,105 per member.
+For households with more than eight members, add $7,280 for each individual.

 A household applying for HEAP must report total gross household income for the past 12 months for all members, except wage or salary income earned by dependent minors under 18 years old.
 Both homeowners and renters are eligible for assistance.